 Many vests may be made out of ventilated material, but also come with rigid side straps that are just too tight for a fit and squeeze the wearer.
-However, with the Nathan VaporKrark, they do not rub the ribcage or sandwich in the wearer.
-This is because of the straps construction and the fact they can be easily loosened or tightened.
+However, with Nathan VaporKrark, they do not rub the ribcage or sandwich in the wearer.
+This is because of the straps construction and the fact that they can be easily loosened or tightened.

 The vest itself is also designed with comfort as it is made out of very lightweight material with zip pockets to hold items such as smartphones.
 There are also ventilation shafts on the material in places such as the shoulder straps to keep it cool.
-And top too if off, the vest has side adjustment straps to tighten the vest and keep it in a closer and more comfortable fit.
+And to top it off, the vest has side adjustment straps to tighten the vest and keep it in a closer and more comfortable fit.

-The colors are dark grey with various shades of light grey and either orange or yellow sections that include Nathan written in the middle.
+The colors are dark grey with various shades of light grey and either orange or yellow sections that include the logo written in the middle.
 There may or may not be ways to change this section upon order as there seem to be different images showing on different stores of either yellow or orange, but no option of selection.

 - 4 storage pockets

-- 1.8L Bladder for Hidration
+- 1.8L Bladder for hydration

-- 12L of Storage
+- 12L of storage

-- Ventilated Material
+- Ventilated material